Rethinking Bednets

 • Open: users must tuck loose mesh fabric under the mattress or pad, which is difficult from the inside

-• No doors: users lift tucked-under mesh to get in and out, lifting the mesh fabric lets mosquitoes in
+• No doors: users lift tucked-under mesh to get in and out

 • Fragile: structural failure occurs when user movements snap a string or tear the mesh fabric